Coronavirus Update New York City: Coney Island's iconic parks welcome back visitors - with restrictions

-Mayor Bill de Blasio will be on hand around 11 a.m. to cut the ribbon on Luna Park at Coney Island.
+The decades-long tradition of the "Blessing of the Rides" ceremony took place on the boardwalk in front of Deno's.

+Deno's provided free rides on the Wonder Wheel for 100 frontline workers including EMT, FDNY, NYPD, and staff from Coney Island Hospital.

-And to kick off the festivities at Luna Park, the traditional egg cream christening of the Coney Island Cyclone will begin at 11 a.m.
+To kick off the festivities at Luna Park, the traditional egg cream christening of the Coney Island Cyclone got underway around 11 a.m.

-The first ride on the Cyclone is being reserved for local hospital workers, and the park is also giving 500 frontline heroes free admission for the day.
+The first ride on the Cyclone was reserved for local hospital workers, and the park is also giving 500 frontline heroes free admission for the day.

-Luna Park is also introducing six new attractions for children, ranging from swings and coasters to racing games.
+Luna Park is also introducing six new attractions for children this year, ranging from swings and coasters to racing games.
 The new rides include Circus Candy, Fire Patrol, Rainbowheel, AeroMax, Grand Prix, and Mini Mouse.

 If you want to come, you're going to have to make a reservation online.